 Last year when I was pregnant I posted about my baby registry must-haves.
 Now that I’ve been a mama for 3 months as of yesterday, I thought it’d be helpful to go over what baby products I’ve found especially useful with my newborn baby girl Vienna these first few months.
+Kids grow up so fast and I excited to be on this journey with her of course.
+I’m sure every parent has that one baby song that they play to get their kids to stop crying or to smile.
+We definitely have one for sure.
+Whenever I put this song on, she’s so happy.
+I love seeing that.
+Anyway, back to these products.
 In collaboration with Mustela, I’m sharing the things I’ve loved using and have made my life a lot easier as a stay-at-home mom and blogger.
 These are products that I’ve raved about to friends and family as well as on social media.

 I know there’s a lot of selection out there for us, so I hope my experience helps my fabulous mama readers in some way.